About Sawabi Catalog Travel journal Get in touch

 All rights reserved.

-Rebar scars bracelet
+Rebar Scars bracelet

 In the Omo Valley, even the most utilitarian objects find new meaning.
 Steel reinforcement bars, (raw, structural) become adornment.
 Their ridged motif echoes the scarifications etched into skin: marks of memory, identity and resilience.

-A gesture of transformation.
 Available in 3 sizes, in Yellow, pink and white 18K Gold and in

 Sterling Silver

-Wrist bone bracelet
+Wrist Bone bracelet

-formed by molding molten metal around the wrist.
+Inspired by an ancient design from South Ethiopia Omo Valley region.
+Originally formed by molding molten metal around the wrist.
 Its shape follows the natural anatomy of the wrist.
 Designed to be worn alone or stacked in repetition.

 Available in 3 sizes, in Yellow, pink and white 18K Gold and in Sterling Silver

-Coil Rings I
+Coil Ring I

 Across ancient cultures (from Greece and Persia to East Africa) coiled rings were more than adornment.Worn close to the skin, these metal spirals served as portable currency, valued by weight and exchanged through trade, dowry, or inheritance.
 Their design offered not only meaning but function: the coil’s natural flexibility allowed for slight adjustments in size, making each ring adaptable over time.
 Offered here in a variety of coil shapes and wire gauges, each ring invites choice: of scale, of fit, of form.
 A design born of necessity, reimagined as a language of subtle variation and continuity.